halBRY/cs415/HW1/written_answers.md

         The L1 norms are calculated in the same cell where filters are applied.
 In the loop that runs for each filter, the `computeMagnitudeRGB()` function is called, and the computed norm for that filter is stored in a 2D `norms` array.

         RGB Thresholding:
         The best classifier is no longer the same.
 Using the same methods, my threshold values were different, and none of them were able to perfectly classify the group of eight images.
 This pass was, however, a lot more consistent.
 Filters 0-35 were nearly entirely correct, and classified everything correctly except for the first bird image.
-The final filters, 36-47, clssified everything as mammals.
+The final filters, 36-47, classified everything as mammals.
         The final list of thresholds is: 3.1209191443074693, 3.1234109862219, 2.9566955660143672, 2.6000941293039386, 2.6411890017339608, 2.842893237552638, 2.158105511240029, 2.176333393763597, 2.1488769035532993, 1.9431904879861284, 1.958563289571464, 2.116092277012328, 1.6447951414068165, 1.6819760696156636, 1.680084300217549, 1.6035868218974485, 1.6069804310131286, 1.6409662799129805, 1.0083272569444444, 0.9454446371067624, 0.8015011146891255, 0.8227198414664355, 0.8020708446866485, 0.9168255208333334, 0.29846718636693254, 0.26310131285608124, 0.22790686153083972, 0.2277235570968541, 0.20333911320287343, 0.2522764429031459, 0.09607777374909354, 0.08144670050761421, 0.07302121102248006, 0.09179024655547498, 0.06983403517463463, 0.07443437273386512, 561.8210420076377, 656.3985360768673, 685.4718772661349, 705.4531236403191, 397.66315148208764, 210.9112965993817, 140.61666848517913, 105.39749408983451, 140.61666848517913, 64.78721767594108, 20.57806146572104, 1.411656664848154, 0, 3832.031067466812
             The final threshold is for the summed response.

     * f) Non-separated filters took 23.1 seconds, while computation with the separated filters took 17 seconds.
 Computation with separable filters is faster.
 The vectors for each separable filter are created in the cell that follows the markdown cell that read "Comparing Separable vs. Non-Separable compute times".
 They are stored in `filter_vectors` and applied in the `makeResponses_sep()` function, which is called in a loop over each image.

-2. Histogram Equalization (Leads: Hal and Farah)
+2. Histogram Equalization (Lead: Hal)
     * a) In my first pass, a histogram is created by the `l_count_per_pixel()` function.
 Later, to examine the effect of changing the bin number, I switch to using openCV's histogram function, which I call in my own function, `opencv_hist()`.
 This is placed in its own function to allow me to optionally normalize.

     * b) Given then I is a probability density function, shifting it would affect the the overall intensity of the image.
 A shift left would alter the probability that a pixel is darker, so by shifting the majority of pixels to the left, the image, I, would get darker.
 On the other hand, a shift to the right would increase the probability of high pixel intensity, creating a brighter image.
 If p is stretched, the contrast of the image will decrease, as the majority of the pixels will fall towards the middle intensity.
 If p is squashed, the contrast of the image will increase, as the probability shifts so that more pixels will be near maximum and minimum intensity.

-    * c) Using either my own `create_chistogram()` function, or by simply taking the `.cumsum()` of my histogram, I calcualte the CDF.
+    * c) Using either my own `create_chistogram()` function, or by simply taking the `.cumsum()` of my histogram, I calculate the CDF.
 This CDF is then used to create the `transform_map` array, which is used to transform the image.
 The following code shows the creation of the transform map from the CDF, taking into account smaller bin sizes:
     ```
         #for every possible l value
         for i in range(0, 256):